From 2006 to 2018, average federal student loan interest rates were:

 - 7.64% for borrowers taking out 10-year fixed-rate loans with a cosigner and beginning repayment immediately

 Most private lenders also offer fixed-rate loans, at rates that can be competitive with federal PLUS loans for parents and undergraduates.
 PLUS loans carry a 4.272 percent up-front disbursement fee that’s not charged by private lenders.
-As NBC Nightly News report, parents with high-interest PLUS loans are often able to refinance them with private lenders at lower rates (see, “Parents can refinance student loans they take out for their kids.”).
+As NBC Nightly News reports, parents with high-interest PLUS loans are often able to refinance them with private lenders at lower rates (see, “Parents can refinance student loans they take out for their kids.”).

 What is your average student loan interest rate?